mattermost/mattermost-operator/README.md

 ### Testing locally

-While developing will be easy to test the changes locally in a local running cluster.
-For that you can deploy Kind and then apply the manifests to deploy the dependecies and to deploy Mattermost operator as well.
+Developing and testing local changes to the `mattermost-operator` is fairly simple.
+For that you can deploy Kind and then apply the manifests to deploy the dependencies and to deploy Mattermost operator as well.

 You dont need to push the mattermost-operator image to the Docker Hub or any other Registry you can load the image you built using `make build-image` directly to the Kind cluster.